 An ‘existing generator’ is a generator with a rated thermal input 1-50MW which came into operation before 1 December 2016.

 A ‘new generator’ is a specified generator which is not an existing generator.

-All new generators are required to be permitted and comply with ELVs by 1 January 2019.
-In the case of existing generators you will need to have obtained a permit and comply as follows:
+All new generators were required to be permitted and comply with ELVs by 1 January 2019.
+In the case of existing generators, it was necessary to have obtained a permit and comply as follows:

 |Size||NOx levels||Operation hours||Compliance date|

 |5-50MW||> 500mg/Nm3||Operates > 50 hours per year||1 Oct 2019|

 |5-50MW||< 500mg/Nm3||Operates < 50 hours per years||1 Jan 2025|

 |<5MW||All||All||1 Jan 2030|

 The enforcing authority must ensure that from the relevant date specified generators are operated to: